The Best on a Budget

 This fun ball popper is good for ages 9 months and up.
 It contains 5 colourful balls which pop out of the top, and run down a spiral track whenever baby decides to press the button.
 Baby will love playing with the Playskool Ball Popper with its lively music and sound effects.
 Batteries required.

 This awesome ball shooter will engage little ones ages 3 and over by firing foam balls up to 20 feet!
-Kids will quickly work out that the harder you squeeze the unicorn’s body, the harder they fire.
+Your kiddos will quickly work out that the harder you squeeze the unicorn’s body, the harder they fire.
 Perfectly sized for little hands and plenty of raucous (and educational) fun.

 This entertaining musical elephant ball popper releases colourful balls from its trunk.
-It encourages muscle development and hand-eye coordination by encouraging toddlers to chase unpredictable balls.
+It encourages muscle development and hand-eye coordination by encouraging kidlets to chase the unpredictable balls.
 Press the button, or place the balls back into the elephant’s ear to have them pop out again.

 Pounding and rolling toys help to engage a child’s curiosity and attention by showing them that they can change their environment with a simple action, such as pounding balls into a hole.
 Great for gross motor skills development, pounding and rolling toys make great cause and effect activities for toddlers and babies.

 These are some of our favorite pound and roll toys

 Perfect for littles aged 12 months and over, this colourful toy allows your child to hammer plastic balls into a hole and down an open tunnel.
 This will definitely engage your kidlet in active playing, encouraging gross motor skills while developing hand-eye coordination via dexterity and manipulation.